15 Step-By-Step Action Plans For Your Office Relocation

 14. Don’t Forget your IT Department

 When you move, you’ll need to disconnect your servers, computers, hardware and anything electrical.
-Making sure that you pack everything properly is essential.
+Making sure that you pack everything properly during relocation is essential.

 If you don’t, you not only risk damaging your products, but you also put your team at risk as well.
 If you are planning on upgrading your technology and not taking it with you, consider searching “auctions near me” on the internet.